Rourkela Odisha, India Travel Guide

 A replica of the Vaishno Devi Temple in Jammu, a revered Hindu pilgrimage site.

-Rourkela's cosmopolitan character means it has several churches and mosques catering to its diverse population.
+Rourkela's cosmopolitan character means it has several churches and mosques catering to its a multicultural population.

 The Rourkela Steel Plant's establishment after India's independence marks a significant a phase in the nation's industrialization.